fscdc/old-homepage/Paper-Note/interesting.md

 This Page collects the papers and codes of which attracted my interests.
 Additional, I read paper and take notes.

-*Keyword: effective llm, multimodal, cross-discipline, Leverage Learning.*
+*Keyword: effective LLM, multimodal, cross-discipline, Leverage Learning.*

 LIST: